xebia-functional/appsly-android-rest/README.md

 * ENABLED - Load always from the cache if available.
 * LOAD_IF_TIMEOUT - Load from the cache when the request times out.
 * NETWORK_ENABLED - Load from the cache then refresh the cache with a network call (may call onResponse in the callback twice)

+The NETWORK_ENABLED policy is particularly useful for use cases where you may display stale data on a Activity or Fragment but immediately refresh it if the content has changed since it was last requested.

 ## Serialization